-Update (11/18/2023) MiniMLO has been recovered for the season.
-2m live data will no longer be reporting to the current conditions page.
+Update (4/25/2024) MiniMLO is deployed for the 2024 season and delivering live data to the current conditions page!

 Welcome to the Muskegon Lake Buoy website!
 From this site, you have at your fingertips current conditions and historic data from the Muskegon Lake buoy going back to 2011.
 The primary purpose of the buoy system is to help understand and manage this valuable water resource in the Muskegon area.
 However, data is openly accessible for everyone no matter what your interest:boating, fishing, wind surfing, paddle boarding, developing a lesson plan, working on a student project, doing lake research, or you just want to know the weather conditions in the area.